-If you have fair credit, or average credit, you probably won’t qualify for any of the best balance transfer cards on the market.
+If you have fair credit or average credit, you probably won’t qualify for any of the best balance transfer cards on the market.
 Those are reserved for people with good credit.
-With fair credit, you’re more likely to end up with a high interest rate, high transfer fee and low credit limit.
-But if a balance transfer is a priority, there are a few cards to choose from.
-Secured credit cards are not good balance transfer cards for people with fair credit because they don’t let you transfer more than the amount of your refundable security deposit.
+With fair credit, you’re more likely to end up with a high-interest rate, high transfer fee and low credit limit.

+Still, if a balance transfer is a priority, there are a few cards to choose from.
+Secured credit cards, however, are not good balance transfer cards for people with fair credit because they don’t let you transfer more than the amount of your refundable security deposit.
 If you have the money for the deposit, you can just pay off your debt directly and save yourself the 3% to 5% transfer fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.

-.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.